General Acupuncture

 • May experience slight palpitation or sweating.

-• May cause blisters if overheated during heating lamp treatment.
+• May cause blisters if overheated while using heating lamp.

 • Pain, aches, swells and bruises generally resolves quickly without additional medical attention.
 In the event of bleeding when the needle is removed, apply pressure with a dry sterilized cotton ball until bleeding is stopped.